littleosbook/littleosbook/introduction.md

 encountered and struggled with.

 This book is not about the theory behind operating systems, or how any specific operating system (OS) works.
-For OS theory we recommend _Modern Operating Systems_ by Andrew Tanenbaum [@ostanenbaum].
+For OS theory we recommend the book _Modern Operating Systems_ by Andrew Tanenbaum [@ostanenbaum].
 Lists and details on current operating systems are available on the internet.

 The starting chapters are quite detailed and explicit, to quickly get you into coding.
 Later chapters give more of an outline of what is needed, as more and